N4V33NM/aboutme/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Naveen+kumar+(penetration+tester))](https://git.io/typing-svg)

 🖊️ Naveen kumar is a Penetration Tester with a deep understanding of the OWASP Top 10 vulnerabilities.
-Nitin's career is dedicated to identifying, exploiting, and helping to remediate security vulnerabilities to strengthen an organization's security posture.
+Naveen's career is dedicated to identifying, exploiting, and helping to remediate security vulnerabilities to strengthen an organization's security posture.

 📋 Naveen's expertise lies in conducting comprehensive penetration tests, vulnerability assessments, and security audits.
 I am proficient in using various penetration testing tools and frameworks, such as Kali Linux, Metasploit, and Burp Suite.